-We recommend to think twice before opening attachments or links presented in irrelevant emails that are received from suspicious, unknown addresses.
-Quite often emails of this type are sent by cyber criminals who seek to proliferate one or another malware.
+Think twice before opening attachments or links presented in irrelevant emails received from suspicious, unknown addresses.
+These emails are often sent by cyber criminals who seek to proliferate malware.
 Third party downloaders, installers, and other untrustworthy download or installation channels/tools are often used to proliferate malicious programs.
-The safest way to download programs is to use official websites and direct download links.
-Installed software should be updated using implemented functions or tools that are provided by the official developers.
+The safest way to download programs is using official websites and direct download links.
+Installed software should be updated using implemented functions or tools provided by the official developers.
 The same applies to software activation.
-Besides, third party tools ('cracking' tools) are illegal and can be designed to install malware.
-And finally, operating systems should be scanned with a reputable anti-virus or anti-spyware software regularly, if they detect any threats, they must be removed immediately.
+Third party tools ('cracking' tools) are illegal and can be designed to install malware.
+Finally, operating systems should be scanned with reputable anti-virus or anti-spyware software regularly.
+If any threats are detected, remove them immediately.
 If your computer is already infected with Hermes837, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

 ALL YOUR DATA WAS ENCRYPTED

 Your files are encrypted, and currently unavailable.
 You can check it- all files on you computer has extension .hermes

 By the way, everything is possible to restore, but you need to follow our instructions.
 Otherwise, you cant return your data (NEVER).

 It's just a business.
 We absolutely do not care about you and your deals, except getting benefits.

 If we do not do our work and liabilities - nobody will not cooperate with us.

 If you will not cooperate with our service - for us, its does not matter.
 But you will lose your time and data, cause just we have the private key.

 In practise - time is much more valuable than money.

 What should You include in your message?